rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 Let's take a look at the abstracted function which is used in the `setState()` method.
 It is a higher order function which takes a key value and the actual value that is typed into the input field.
 In the `byPropKey()` function, the key value is used as {{% a_blank "dynamic key" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer" %}} to allocate the actual value in the local state object.
 That's it for the whole update mechanism to handle all the input fields in the form.

 In the last part of the form, there is an optional error message that is used from an error object.
-These error objects from firebase have this message property by nature, so you can rely on it to display a proper text for your application user.
+These error objects from Firebase have this message property by nature, so you can rely on it to display a proper text for your application user.
 However, the message is only shown when there is an error by using a [conditional rendering](https://www.robinwieruch.de/conditional-rendering-react/).

 One piece in the form is missing: validation.
 Let's use a `isInvalid` boolean to enable or disable the submit button.
 When you think about a validation condition for the form, what would it be?
 It is shown in the next code snippet.